Influence-based Attributions can be Manipulated: Introduction

-We formalize the influence function pipeline in terms of three entities -- Data Provider who provides training data, Model Trainer who trains a model on this data and Influence Calculator who finds the influence of each training sample on model predictions.
-Out of these, model trainer is considered to be the adversary who wishes to change the influence scores for training samples and does so covertly through a malicious model which is indistinguishable from the original model in terms of test accuracy but leads to desired influence scores.
+\textbf{Simply put, we show that it is possible to systematically train a malicious model very similar to the honest model in test accuracy but has desired influence scores}.
+To formalize the setup we divide the function pipeline in terms of two entities -- Data Provider who provides training data and Influence Calculator who trains a model on this data and finds the influence of each training sample on model predictions.
+Out of these, Influence Calculator is considered to be the adversary who wishes to change the influence scores for some training samples and does so covertly by training a malicious model which is indistinguishable from the original model in terms of test accuracy but leads to desired influence scores.
 This setting captures two important downstream applications where incentives are meaningful: data valuation, where the adversary has an incentive to raise influence scores for monetary gain and fairness, where the adversary wants to manipulate influence scores for reducing the fairness of a downstream model.

-We next define and provide algorithms to carry out two kinds of attacks in this setup : Targeted and Untargeted.
+We next define and provide algorithms to carry out two kinds of attacks in this setup: Targeted and Untargeted.
 Targeted attacks are for the data valuation application and specifically manipulate influence scores for certain target samples.
-The primary challenge with targeted attacks is that calculating gradients of influence-based loss objectives is highly computationally infeasible.
+The primary challenge with these attacks is that calculating gradients of influence-based loss objectives is highly computationally infeasible.
 We address this challenge by proposing a memory-time efficient and backward-friendly algorithm to compute the gradients while using existing PyTorch machinery for implementation.
 This contribution is of independent technical interest, as the literature has only focused on making forward computation of influence functions feasible, while we study techniques to make the \textit{backward pass} viable.
-Our algorithm brings down the time required for one forward $+$ backward pass on a GPU to $\sim$2 minutes.
+Our algorithm brings down the memory required for one forward $+$ backward pass from not being feasible to run on a 12GB GPU to 7GB for a 206K parameter model and from 8GB to 1.7GB for a 5K model.